Knowledge Translation and Optimizing Care Models

 Program Leader: Dr. Lori MacCallum

 The mandate of this program is to ensure that scientific knowledge of what we know constitutes best practice is implemented to improve the lives of people with diabetes.
-Our primary focus is to examine diabetes care gaps that could best be addressed by pharmacists and develop programs that support and empower pharmacists in the care of patients with diabetes through networking, education and knowledge translation initiatives.
-There are over 42,500 pharmacists in Canada, the majority practicing in the community, making them highly accessible primary care providers.
-In fact, 85% of people with diabetes are taking at least one medication and will see a pharmacist more often than any other health care provider.
-Pharmacists are highly trained medication experts and this together with the changing environment of expanded scope of practice and reimbursement for cognitive services, creates an environment where patient-centred care delivered by pharmacists can improve diabetes outcomes.
+Our primary focus has been to examine diabetes care gaps that could best be addressed by pharmacists and develop programs that support and empower pharmacists in the care of people with diabetes through networking, education and knowledge translation initiatives.
+More recently, we have expanded the dissemination of our products to include family physicians, nurses, dietitians and other health care providers on the diabetes care team.

 In the News